 …then eBay Seller Protection may apply.
 This means the company would cover the amount of the dispute, waive the dispute fee, and remove any feedback related to the transaction.

-eBay Seller Protection does not apply for all transactions.
+Unfortunately, eBay Seller Protection does not apply to all transactions.
 To be eligible, you must respond to the eBay dispute and act within the required time frames (where applicable).
 You also need to provide any evidence required by eBay in a timely manner.

 You must comply with eBay’s User Agreement to qualify for Seller Protection, including their prohibited and restricted item policies.
 You must also comply with any applicable eBay dispute time limits, and one of the following must be true:

-- The transaction was for physical goods, and there is evidence of a successful delivery or pickup.
+- The transaction was for physical goods, and there is evidence of successful delivery or pickup.

 - You issued a full refund to the buyer through the platform before the eBay dispute was filed.

-- You issued a partial refund for an item returned used or damaged (as per eBay guidelines).
+- You issued a partial refund for an item that was returned used or damaged (as per eBay guidelines).

 - An eBay Money Back Guarantee case of the same type already resolved the dispute.